ethereum/consensus-specs/specs/core/0_beacon-chain.md

     'slot': 'uint64',
     # Shard number
     'shard': 'uint64',
-    # Hash of the block we're signing
+    # Hash of the signed block
     'block_hash': 'hash32',
     # Hash of the ancestor at the epoch boundary
     'epoch_boundary_hash': 'hash32',